Blueprint Print Center Secure Printers

 • “Registration” set to “Users can register with their network ID”

-• A credential has been created in Print Center.
-To create a credential for a manufacturer in Print Center, please refer to the "Blueprint Sentry Print Credentials" topic for detailed information on how to manage credentials.
+• A credential for the manufacturer has been created in Print Center.
+To create a credential, refer to the "Blueprint Sentry Print Credentials" topic for detailed information on how to manage credentials.

 To secure printers

-1. Make sure to read the "Before Securing Printers" section of this document.
+1. Review the “Before Securing Printers” section of this document.

 2. Navigate to the Secure > Secure Printers screen of the Print Center.